GoPro shares tank after disappointing revenue estimate

 Traders said they had expected a revenue miss but not of this magnitude.
 This does not bode well for 2016, traders told Reuters.

-The company said it expects revenue of about $435 million (302 million pounds) for the fourth quarter, well below analysts' average estimate of $511.9 million, according to Thomson Reuters I/B/E/S.
+The company said it expects revenue of about $435 million for the fourth quarter, well below analysts' average estimate of $511.9 million, according to Thomson Reuters I/B/E/S.

 The company, which had about 1,500 employees at the end of 2015, said quarterly revenue was also hit by a price cut meant to boost demand for its Hero4 Session cameras.